Skin Diseases in Diabetes

 Skin Infections in Diabetes

-Tinea: This type of fungus consists of skin, hair and nail infections.
-In diabetic patients, it usually appears between the toes.
-White areas may occur in these areas.
-It is possible that deformities may appear in the nails.
+Tinea: This type of fungus causes infections of the skin, hair, and nails.
+In diabetic patients, it is commonly seen between the toes.
+White patches may appear in these areas.
+Nail deformities are also possible.

 Candida: This type of fungus is caused by yeast fungi.
-It is usually seen in the mouth and skin folds.
-Additionally, it may also be encountered in the hair follicles and genital area in some patients.
-It is quite normal for people to experience itching and burning during the day.
+These fungi are found in the mouth and skin folds, as well as in hair follicles and genital areas.
+Itching and burning are normal.

 Treating Skin Diseases